JS-RUH-1/W04D01-FullStackDev-Lab/README.md

 # LAB

-## Discuss and answer the following questions with your partner:
+## Discuss and answer the following questions with the person next to you:

 - What is full stack development ?
 - What is MERN stack ?